Is Fundamental Analysis important in Forex Trading?

 It might have periods of success for sure, but no consistent profitability in the long run.

-Technical SKILLS on the other hand is incredibly valuable because skills are dynamic.
+Technical SKILLS, on the other hand, is incredibly valuable because skills are dynamic.
 A skilled carpenter can adapt his approach based on different wood types and shapes.

-What methodology does Institutional Traders focus on?
+What methodology do Institutional Traders focus on?

 We just saw why Technical Skills are important in Forex Trading.
 However, Technical skills is only one part of the equation.
 The smallest part actually.